rritec/powerbi/Notebooks/PBI_02_02_Power_Pivot_DAX_Metrics.md

         - No
     - Can you count bool column with counta?
         - Yes
-    - Can we count blank/null values with count?
-        - No
-    - Can we count blank/null values with counta?
-        - yes

     - count number of rows when holiday flag is *False*
         - *Hint*: use below formula inside the measure
         - COUNTAX(FILTER(count_understanding,count_understanding[Holiday Flag]=FALSE()),count_understanding[Holiday Flag])    -